-Wellspring is a major funding source for the Judicial Crisis Network (JCN), a 501(c)(4) nonprofit that uses undisclosed dark money "issue ads" to influence state and federal judicial appointments and elections, and which has spent heavily to oppose President Obama's appointment of a replacement for deceased U.S. Supreme Court Justice Antonin Scalia.
+Wellspring was a major funding source for the Judicial Crisis Network (JCN), a 501(c)(4) nonprofit that uses undisclosed dark money "issue ads" to influence state and federal judicial appointments and elections, and which spent heavily to oppose President Obama's appointment of a replacement for deceased U.S. Supreme Court Justice Antonin Scalia.
 JCN was founded by Wellspring president Ann Corkery.

 According to Maplight Senior Reporter Andrew Perez, the Wellspring Committee filed termination paperwork in Virginia.
 The paperwork is dated December 20, 2019 and signed by Neil Corkery the spouse of Ann Corkery and president of the organization at the time.

 - 1.1 Wellspring Committee Provides Full Funding for State Policy Network's People United for Privacy Front Group

 - 1.2 Funding of Kavanaugh Confirmation Efforts

 - 1.5 Spending Tied to 2011-2012 Wisconsin Recall and "John Doe" Investigation into Alleged Illegal Campaign Coordination

 - 3 Funding

 - 5 Personnel

 Wellspring Committee Provides Full Funding for State Policy Network's People United for Privacy Front Group